-The Northern Kentucky Emergency Planning Committee (NKEPC) is a federally mandated entity composed of state and local officials, business representatives and members of the press.
+The Northern Kentucky Emergency Planning Committee (NKEPC) is a federally mandated entity comprised of state and local officials, business representatives and members of the press.

 EPCRA helps to increase public knowledge and access to information on chemicals at individual facilities, their uses, and releases into the environment.
 Local Emergency Planning Committees are volunteer organizations that consist of emergency responders, industry, government, education, media, and community groups.
 Their main functions are to provide for joint emergency planning, training, and public outreach.
 As a result, communities, working with industry, are better able to protect public health and the environment.